-- Interpretation of the Act and Regulations. - Interaction of the Act with requirements of other legislation (e.g. Fisheries Management Act 2007, Native Title Act 1993, Marine Parks Act 2007, Environment Protection Act 1993, Livestock Act 1997, Development Act 1993).
+- Interpretation of the Act and Regulations. - Interaction of the Act with requirements of other legislation (e.g. Fisheries Management Act 2007, Native Title Act 1993, Marine Parks Act 2007, Environment Protection Act 1993, Livestock Act 1997, Development Act 1993 and the Planning Development and Infrastructure Act 2016).